-GCWR - Gross Combined Weight Rating: The value specified by the motorhome manufacturer as the maximum allowable loaded weight of the motorhome in combination with its towed trailer or towed vehicle.
-The tongue weight of a towed vehicle/ trailer counts as part of the motorhome cargo.
+GCWR - Gross Combined Weight Rating: The value specified by the motor home manufacturer as the maximum allowable loaded weight of the motor home in combination with its towed trailer or towed vehicle.
+The tongue weight of a towed vehicle/ trailer counts as part of the motor home cargo.

-GVWR - Gross Vehicle Weight Rating: The value specified by the manufacturer as the maximum permissible weight of the fully loaded motorhome.
+GVWR - Gross Vehicle Weight Rating: The value specified by the manufacturer as the maximum permissible weight of the fully loaded motor home.

-OCCC - Occupant and Cargo Carrying Capacity: Is equal to the GVWR of the motorhome, minus the weight of the motorhome, as completed at the factory, minus the weight of all occupants, including the driver, minus the weight of all personal cargo, minus the weight of a full tank of chassis engine fuel and, if applicable, minus the weight of a full tank of propane.
-The full weight of potable water, including the water heater and the tongue weight of a towed vehicle/ trailer counts as cargo in or on the motorhome.
-Additions to or other changes made to the motorhome after it left the factory will affect (reduce) the OCCC.
+OCCC - Occupant and Cargo Carrying Capacity: Is equal to the GVWR of the motor home minus the:

+- $\hfill\square$ weight of the motor home, as completed at the factory - $\Box$ weight of all occupants, including the driver - □ weight of all personal cargo - □ weight of a full tank of chassis engine fuel - □ weight of a full tank of propane (if applicable)

+The full weight of potable water, including the water heater and the tongue weight of a towed vehicle/ trailer counts as cargo in or on the motor home.
+Additions to or other changes made to the motor home after it left the factory will affect (reduce) the OCCC.

-UVW - Unloaded Vehicle Weight: The weight of this motorhome as manufactured at the factory with fuel, engine oil and coolants and if applicable, the weight of a full tank of propane.
+UVW - Unloaded Vehicle Weight: The weight of this motor home as manufactured at the factory with fuel, engine oil and coolants and if applicable, the weight of a full tank of propane.